raft-tech/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/022-app-monitoring.md

 ## Decision
 We will build out a suite of tools in accordance with industry best practices to monitor our applications.
 Implementing a comprehensive monitoring and alerting ecosystem will not only help in identifying errors in real-time but also enable us to establish benchmarks based on historical data.
-This approach will foster a more proactive response strategy, ensuring that potential issues are mitigated before they impact our users or that system owners are aware of issues that have impacted users.
+This approach will foster a more proactive response strategy, ensuring that potential issues are mitigated before they impact our users or that system owners and system admins are aware of issues that have impacted users.

 <p style="text-align:center; margin:0; padding:0;">Cloud Environments Workflow</p>